 About 1 in 26 people around the world develop epilepsy at some point during their lifetime.
 To provide brain health monitoring to everyone from the comfort of home, the medical technology company Epitel has developed a discreet, wearable seizure monitor for people living with epilepsy.

-The device called “Epilog” provides people with an accurate record of their seizures, alert people and caregivers when seizures occur, and eventually predict future seizure likelihood.
+The device called “Epilog” provides people with an accurate record of their seizures, alerts people and caregivers when seizures occur, and eventually predicts future seizure likelihood.

 In the hospital, EEG is recorded using bulky machines and head caps that can be uncomfortable to wear in public.
 This wearable seizure monitor packs EEG technology into a miniature wireless device that can be worn discreetly in public – anytime, anywhere!
 Besides, it can be worn 24/7, even while you are asleep.

 Using a removable and easy-to-use sticker, Epilog sticks to your scalp below the hairline.
 Then simply connect it to the Epilog app, and you are all set to receive personalized seizure reports on your smartphone.